Dr. Shruthi S Vembar

 Spring 2021

-• Jaiganesh S, MSc Dissertation Intern (VIT, Vellore) — now working in my group as a Project Assistant 2019-2020
+• Jaiganesh S, MSc Dissertation Intern (VIT, Vellore) — see above

 • Nisha Madhukar, MSc Dissertation Intern (Banasthali University, Rajasthan) — now working as an Associate Business Analyst at Aastey, Bengaluru